mne-tools/mne-nirs/doc/index.rst

 See the
 `MNE-Python instructions for how to update <https://mne.tools/dev/install/updating.html>`_ the MNE-Python version.
-Similarly, you can update MNE-NIRS by running ``pip install -U --no-deps https://github.com/mne-tools/mne-nirs/archive/main.zip``
+Similarly, you can update MNE-NIRS to the latest development version by running ``pip install -U --no-deps https://github.com/mne-tools/mne-nirs/archive/main.zip``

 Acknowledgements